-When in a barbarous age, with blood defiled, The human savage roamed the gloomy wild;
+WHEN in a barb'rous age, with blood defil'd, The human savage roam'd the gloomy wild; When sullen Ignorance her flag display'd, And Rapine and Revenge her voice obey'd: Sent from the shores of light the Muses came, The dark and solitary race to tame.
+'Twas theirs the lawless passions to control.
+And melt in tender sympathy the soul: The heart from vice and error to reclaim.
+And breathe in human breasts celestial flame.
+The kindling spirits caught th' empyreal ray, And glow'd congenial with the swelling lay.
+Rous'd from the chaos of primeval night, At once fair Truth and Reason sprung to light .-When great Mæonides, in rapid song, The thund'ring tide of battle rolls along,

-When sullen Ignorance her flag displayed.
-And Rapine and Revenge her voice obeyed: Sent from the shores of light the Muses came, The dark and solitary race to tame: 'Twas theirs the lawless passions to control, And melt in tender sympathy the soul; The heart from vice and error to reclaim, And breathe in human breasts celestial flame.
-The kindling spirit caught th' empyreal ray, And glowed congenial with the swelling lay: Roused from the chaos of primeval night, At once fair Truth and Reason sprung to light .--When great Mæonides, in rapid song, The thundering tide of battle rolls along, Each ravished bosom feels the high alarms, And all the burning pulses beat to arms.
-From earth upborne, on Pegasean wings, Far through the boundless realms of thought he springs;
+Each ravish'd bosom feels the high alarms.
+And all the burning pulses beat to arms.
+From earth upborne, on Pegasean wings, Far thro'the boundless realms of thought he springs, While distant poets, trembling as they view His sunward flight, the dazzling track pursue.
+But when his strings, with mournful magic, tell What dire distress Laertes' son befel, The strains, meand'ring thro' the maze of woe, Bid sacred sympathy the heart o'erflow.
+Thus, in old time, the Muses' heavenly breath With vital force dissolv'd the chains of death; Each bard in epic lays began to sing, Taught by the master of the vocal string .-'Tis mine, alas! thro' dang'rous scenes to stray, Far from the light of his unerring ray!
+While, all unus'd the wayward path to tread, Darkling I wander with prophetic dread.
+To me in vain the bold Mæonian lyre Awakes the numbers, fraught with living fire!
+Full oft, indeed, that mournful harp of yore Went the sad wand'rer lost upon the shore; But o'er that scene th' impatient numbers ran, Subservient only to a nobler plan.

-While distant poets, trembling as they view His sunward flight, the dazzling track pursue: But when his strings, with mournful magic, tell What dire distress Laertes' son befel, The strains, meandring thro' the maze of woe, Bid secret sympathy the heart o'erflow: Thus, in old time, the Muses' heavenly breath, With vital force, dissolved the chains of death;
+Subservent only to a nobter plan.

-Each bard in epic lays began to sing, Taught by the master of the vocal string .---'Tis mine, alas! thro' dangerous scenes to stray, Far from the light of his unerring ray!
-While, all unused the wayward path to tread, Darkling I wander with prophetic dread, To me in vain the bold Mæonian lyre Awakes the numbers, fraught with living fire .---Full oft, indeed, that mournful harp, of yore, Wept the sad wanderer lost upon the shore; But o'er that scene th' impatient numbers ran, Subservient only to a nobler plan: 'Tis mine, th' unravelled prospect to display, And chain th' events in regular array: Tho' hard the task, to sing in varied strains, While all unchanged the tragic theme remains; Thrice happy! might the secret powers of art Unlock the latent windings of the heart; Might the sad numbers draw Compassion's tear For kindred-miseries, oft beheld too near .---For kindred-wretches, oft in ruin cast On Albion's strand, beneath the wintry blast; For all the paugs, the complicated woe, Her brayest sons, her faithful sailors know: So pity, gushing o'er each British breast, Might sympathize with Britain's sons distrest; For this, my theme thro' mazes I pursue, Which nor Mæonides nor Maro knew.
+'Tis mine, th' unraveld prospect to display,

-Awhile the mast, in ruins dragged behind,
+And chain th' events in regular array.

-Balanced th' impression of the helm and wind:
+Tho' hard the task to sing in varied strains,

-The wounded serpent, agonized with pein,
+While all unchang'd the tragic theme remains!

-Thus trails his mangled volume on the plain:
+Thrice happy! might the secret pow'rs of art.

-But now the wreck dissevered from the rear,
+Unlock the latent windings of the heart!

-The long reluctant prow began to veer;
+Might the sad numbers draw Compassion's tear For kindred miseries, oft beheld too near; For kindred-wretches, oft in ruin cast On Albion's strand, beneath the wintry blast; For all the pangs of complicated woe, Her bravest sons, her faithful sailors know !
+So pity, gushing o'er each British breast, Might sympathise with Britain's sons distrest: For this, my theme thro' mazes I pursue.
+Which nor Mæonides nor Maro knew.
+Awhile the mast, in ruins dragg'd behind, Balanc'd th' impression of the helm and wind : The wounded serpent, agoniz'd with pain, Thus trails his mangled volume on the plain.
+But now the wreck dissever'd from the rear, The long reluctant prow began to veer: And while around before the wind it falls.
+Square all the yards ! th' attentive master calls-You timoneers, her motion still attend!
+For on your steerage all our lives depend.
+So, steddy +! meet her, watch the blast behind, And steer her right before the seas and wind!
+Starboard again! the watchful pilot cries: Starboard, th' obedient timoneer replies.

-And while around before the wind it falls,
+To square the yards, in this place, is meant to arrange them directly athwart the ship's length.

-"Square all the yards!" th' attentive master
+[†] Steddy is the order to steer the ship according to the line on which she advances, without deviating to the right or left thereof